1DV020/homepage/en/Module01/lab.md

 If you somewhere get stuck and need directions for reading you can mail Maxim Kravchenko <mk223hm@student.lnu.se>, but try to be specific of what problem you are facing.
 You are also recommended to keep a well documented overview of the network and configuration files you have worked with.

-##Deadline

-You should present your solution at the lab on the **24/1 - 2018**.
-The requirements will be tested.
-That includes restarting the machines to see that the changes you have made are persistent.